🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 Bluetooth Low Energy Support in Zephyr

-Bluetooth Low Energy (BLE) is one of the major supported features and the main wireless connectivity option for devices running Zephyr (as of January 2020).
+Bluetooth Low Energy is one of the major supported features and the main wireless connectivity option for devices running Zephyr (as of January 2020).

 Interesting fact: Did you know that Nordic Semiconductor has decided to migrate away from the nRF5 SDK and SoftDevices to using Zephyr for their new products, including the nRF9160 and the nRF5340?
 Learn more.